Chi-ChunL/StudyStreak/README.md

 - what topic you worked on
 - a short review note

 Those topics feed the Home review queue and weak-topic suggestions.
-This makes the app more useful over time without needing a separate revision tracker.

 ### Timetable